As an Industrial designer and maker, I believe in creating better user experiences and trying to improve and fix things whenever I can.

 designing safety-critical systems for oil-and-gas environments, and

 Brendan Clarke works as a systems engineer at the Commonwealth Bank and has a strong interest in science and technology.
 He has lived in Hornsby Heights for nearly a decade and moved to the area for the educational opportunity for his daughters.
 He is one of the co-founders of Transhumanism Australia and a co-organiser for the Sydney 2600 meetup group.
 With interests in virtual and augmented reality, robotics, artificial intelligence and the need for affordable high speed internet, Brendan feels very strongly in the need to invest in science and education along with infrastructure.

 "I'm running in this election to provide a sensible alternative to a failed government and ineffective opposition, neither of whom have a vision for Australia that the public can get behind.

 The current government and Labor opposition have spent the last 20 years eating into our rights through national security legislation.
 This legislation allows the government to hold people without charge, remove citizenship without trial, hack our devices and spy on our every move.
-The legislation has destroyed the security of our personal devices and critical infrastructure, and hence laws are themselves a threat to national security.
+It has destroyed the security of our personal devices and critical infrastructure, and hence the laws are themselves a threat to national security.

 We're going to build the infrastructure that a modern nation needs.
 We'll make the changes that are needed to bring our internet up to international standards, build high speed rail and new cities to accommodate our growing population.

-The tax system is favoured towards people who make their wealth predominantly through capital gains; that is, it favours the wealthy.
+The tax system favours people who make their wealth predominantly through capital gains; that is, it favours the wealthy.
 The Science Party intends to reform the tax system to level the playing field, with reforms to capital gains tax and land tax.